XiaoGongWei/MG_APP/Licences/README.md

  Appendix A:

- MG-APPS are distributed under the terms of the version 3 of the GNU General Public License (GPLv3).
+ MG-APP are distributed under the terms of the version 3 of the GNU General Public License (GPLv3).
 See the file COPYING.
  Copyright (C) 2016-2019 XiaoGongWei
  Special licenses for commercial and other applications which